FranckFreiburger/vue3-sfc-loader/docs/examples.md

 :warning: **beware**, the following examples are sticky to version *<!--version-->0.2.21<!--/version-->*.
 For your use, prefer the [latest version](../README.md#dist)

+** Try the examples locally **
 Since most browsers do not allow you to access local filesystem, you can start a small [express](https://expressjs.com/) server to run these examples.
-Run the following commands to start a basic web server:
+Run the following commands to start a basic web server on port `8181`:
 ```sh
 npm install express  # or yarn add express
 node -e "require('express')().use(require('express').static(__dirname, {index:'index.html'})).listen(8181)"